LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Pinned rows are always visible in the view, so LyteNyte Grid cannot detect changes to them.
 To address this, the server data source allows developers to push pinned row responses alongside scrollable row responses.

-The DataResponsePinned interface (API reference) defines the response type that LyteNyte Grid expects:
+The DataResponsePinned interface defines the response type that LyteNyte Grid expects:

 export interface DataResponsePinned {